 Root Canal Therapy for Carlisle

 Extreme dental discomfort could mean a tooth is growing dangerously close to requiring an extraction – but that doesn’t have to be the only choice available.
 In many cases, root canal therapy restores much-needed health and vitality to a damaged tooth, allowing patients to safely maintain it and avoid the need for a replacement.
 If you’re ready to schedule an appointment, contact Flenniken Family Dentistry in Carlisle today!
-Dr. Neil Flenniken, Dr. Suzan Rismani-Flenniken, Dr. Joel Turk, Dr. Joseph Olivetti, and Dr. Marvin Berger are all here to help.
+Dr. Neil Flenniken, Dr. Suzan Rismani-Flenniken, Dr. Stephen Capiotis, Dr. Joseph Olivetti, and Dr. Marvin Berger are all here to help.

 Do I need root canal therapy?